lussoluca/drupal-qa/README.md

 composer require lussoluca/drupal-qa:dev-main
 ```

-When asked for `Do you want to create a grumphp.yml file?` answer `No`.
+When asked for `Do you want to create a grumphp.yml file?`, answer `No`.

 Add a `grumphp.yml` file to `src/drupal` with those lines: